JNagasava/Polynomial-Interpolation/README.md

 ## Splines

 The previous methods help a lot to "estimate" data.
-But they are "inefficient" for a large data set (polynomial degree gets too large) and functions with data distribution (Runge Function).
+But they are "inefficient" for a large data set (polynomial degree gets too large) and functions with uniform distribution (for example: Runge Function).
 To solve this, we can make polynomial functions between each two nodes.

+### Linear Spline

+Linear splines makes a straight line for every two nodes

 ### Cubic Spline

 Cubic splines have a third degree k-equation for every two nodes